Skip to main content

 • Rash

 Oral isotretinoin should not be used by pregnant women, as it can cause birth defects.
-In fact, if your provider prescribes isotretinoin, they may require you to take an oral contraceptive (birth control pills) or use another form of birth control.
-Some may want you to produce negative pregnancy tests.
 Isotretinoin cannot be prescribed via telemedicine, so you’ll have to see an in-person dermatology provider to discuss whether isotretinoin is right for you.
-If you start this medication, your provider will monitor you to catch any potential side effects early.

 Pill pack of isotretinoin (accutane)